mezzio/mezzio/docs/book/v2/getting-started/standalone.md

 > $app->pipeDispatchMiddleware();
 > ```
 >
-> Expressive's `Application` class provides two separate middlewares, one for
+> Mezzio's `Application` class provides two separate middlewares, one for
 > routing, and one for dispatching middleware matched by routing.
 This allows
 > you to slip in validations between the two activities if desired.
 They are
 > not automatically piped to the application, however, to allow exactly that